 - Learn More: What Is Tequila?

 The spirit starts as a crop of 100% blue agave plants.
-Those plants are shaved of their leaves so that only the central pit remains, and then placed into large ovens to cook for 32 hours and convert the plant matter into fermentable sugar.
-The cooked plants are then added to water and fermented for 72 hours (longer than the usual 40 hours).
+Those plants are shaved of their leaves so that only the central pit remains, and then placed into large traditional brick ovens to cook for about three days to convert the plant matter into fermentable sugar.
+That sugary material is then extracted from the cores and mixed with water and yeast to ferment into a mildly alcoholic liquid.

-Once the agave plants are fermented, the mildly alcoholic product is pot distilled three times to create the new tequila.
+That slurry of liquid is then batch distilled three times in copper pot stills to create the new tequila.
 For this blanco version, the end result is immediately bottled after distillation with no resting period in oak barrels.

-The glass itself is shaped like a very common and typical glass whiskey bottle, with the only remarkable aspect being that there’s a small note embossed into the lower portion of the bottle talking about how “JAJA” is actually pronounced “haha.”
-Otherwise there’s nothing going on here.
-This approach works for something like Casamigos, where the sparse nature feeds into the backstory, but here it’s just boring.
+The glass itself is shaped like a very common glass whiskey bottle, with the only remarkable aspect being that there’s a small note embossed into the lower portion of the bottle talking about how “JAJA” is actually pronounced “haha”.
+Otherwise, there’s nothing going on here.
+The bottle is capped off with a wood and cork stopper.

 |JAJA Blanco Tequila|